ShriyaRaina81/NNDL-LAB/README.md

 # NNDL-LAB
-This repository contains all the programs related to NNDL
+This repository contains all the programs related to NNDL Lab